 It is now 24 March, and last night Dr Hubert Minns, Prime Minister of the Bahamas announced a stronger package of actions to restrict the transfer of the Coronavirus, including a ban on the entry of foreigners into the country and further restrictions on inter-island movement.
 I am essentially restricted to remain on my boat 24/7 with an allowance to dinghy into town for essential services like, supermarket and laundry, and only when absolutely necessary.
 These measures will remain in place until 31 March and then reviewed.

 The George Town yacht community is fabulous.
 The early morning radio net is both informative and helpful, and there’s great contact with local authorities and businesses.
-The Trivia Evening and Sunday Beach Church have both been conducted over VHF radio to comply with the restrictions on group activities.
+The Trivia Evening, Book Review and Sunday Beach Church have all been conducted over VHF radio to comply with the restrictions on group activities.
+The VHF radio Murder Mystery, Dastardly Deeds on the Dinghy Dock, was absolutely fabulous and it was Ms Scarlet who dunnit!
 A VHF radio channel remains open 24 hours for inter-boat contact.